Parameters by theme

 Analyzing multilingual content

-All news articles accessible via Quantexa News API are available in their native language text as well as machine-translated English text.
+All news articles accessible via News API are available in their native language text and machine-translated English text.

 All the translated content benefits from all of the enrichment features supported by the News API.
 Most NLP enrichments are performed on native English or translated English text.